Skip to main content

 • The default list (if entered explicitly) would appear as shown below:

-You can verify that the setting is applied on each node by checking the Receiver text logs.
-When Inbound TLS is enabled, and the above Registry key is in place, these logs will include a line similar to the following when configuration is reloaded:
+You can verify that the setting is applied on each node by checking the Receiver (Inbound TLS) or Sender (Outbound TLS) text logs.
+When TLS is enabled for the service, and the setting is in place, these logs will include a line similar to the following when configuration is reloaded:

 TLS certificate store names configured in the registry.
 Using: Root, TrustedPeople, CA